krzysztofskul/CADMDB2/README.md

     * feat(ui): show error page when sth went wrong
     * feat(ui): highlight the menu button at current page
     * feat: show power values at the page with a list of hospitals/departments/rooms
-    * refactor: standardize the nomenclature of the product/equipment/device
     * refactor: create technicalData class (?)
     * feat: delete, activate and deactivate the manufacturer and its products (?)